-If organizations wish to host social events, they should contact the Office of Student Affairs.
-Registered student organizations are expected to follow the Student Code of Conduct and the Student Organization Handbook at all times.
+- Clubs/organizations must register all activities on Engage.
+Clubs/organizations are expected to follow the Student Code of Conduct and the Student Organization Handbook at all times.

 If you like planning and participating in events designed for students such as concerts, parties, bands/DJs, holiday festivals and dinners, open mic nights, and other fun gatherings, the Campus Activities Board is a great way to get involved and get your friends and colleagues involved as well.
 For more information email CAB@student.life.edu.